Large steel ladle riveted and welded components

 Submerged Arc Welding (SAW)

-Assembly positioning weld: use the same welding materials and process as formal welding to ensure positioning weld quality, with appropriate length and spacing.
-Check assembly gaps and misalignment.
+Assembly tack welding: Use the same welding materials and processes as for the final welds to ensure high-quality tack welds of appropriate length and spacing.
+Also, inspect assembly gaps and misalignment.

 Welding process:

-For multi-layer multi-pass welding, carefully clean interpass slag and spatter.
-Ensure good weld fusion and avoid defects.
+When performing multi-pass, multi-layer welding, carefully clean away interlayer slag and spatter.
+Ensure proper fusion of the weld beads to prevent defects.

 Monitor key parameters (current, voltage, speed, gas flow, etc.).

-Non-destructive testing: 100% UT+MT after welding (detect root cracks).
+Non-destructive Testing: 100% UT + MT after welding (to detect root cracks).

-Composite plate welding: weld carbon steel layer first → clean root → weld transition layer → stainless steel overlay (GTAW backing).
+Composite plate welding: First weld the carbon steel layer → remove root pass → weld the transition layer → apply stainless steel cladding (GTAW for base layer)

 Welding Process

-Flame cutting (CNC cutting), plasma cutting, laser cutting, shearing, sawing.
-High-precision groove processing (such as milling edges, groove cutting machines).
+Flame cutting (CNC cutting), plasma cutting, laser cutting, shearing, and sawing.
+High-precision bevel machining (such as edge milling and bevel cutting machines).

 Submerged Arc Welding

-Suitable for long straight welds, circumferential welds (such as cylindrical longitudinal and circumferential seams).
+Suitable for long straight welds and circumferential seams (such as longitudinal and circumferential seams of cylindrical shells).

 MAG (CO2 or mixed gas), MIG (inert gas).
-Most widely used, highly flexible (manual, semi-automatic, automatic), suitable for various positions and joint types.
+Widely used and highly versatile (manual, semi-automatic, automatic), suitable for various positions and joint types.

 Shielded Metal Arc Welding

-Suitable for locations difficult to automate, short welds, and repair welding.
-Efficiency is low and depends on welder skills.
+Suitable for positions that are difficult to automate, short welds, and repair welding.
+It is less efficient and relies heavily on the welder's skill.

-Used for butt welding of ultra-thick plates, high efficiency, minimal deformation.
+Designed for butt welding of ultra-thick plates, it offers high efficiency and minimal deformation.

 Post-weld treatment